repository-settings/app/README.md

-# GitHub Settings - Lambda Serverless
+# GitHub Settings - Lambda Serverless

 This is a fork of [Probot Settings](https://github.com/probot/settings) configured for [serverless](https://github.com/probot/serverless-lambda) execution in AWS Lambda.
 It's basically an implementation of the deployment instructions found [here](https://probot.github.io/docs/serverless-deployment/).